dtcenter/METplus/docs/Contributors_Guide/continuous_integration.rst

 * A manual **workflow_dispatch** event, so that a developer can run the check on demand against any branch

-If broken links are found, the workflow job fails and reports a red X, and the full ``linkcheck`` report is made available for download as a GitHub Actions artifact so it can be reviewed.
+If broken links are found, the workflow job fails, as indicated by a red X, and the full ``linkcheck`` report is made available for download as a GitHub Actions artifact so it can be reviewed.